-- 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 101] - Asked of all respondents. - Chronic depression includes periods of two or more years during which the respondent felt depressed or sad on most days, even if (s)he felt okay sometimes. - Hispanics can be of any race.
+- 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 101] - Asked of all respondents.

+- Asked of an respondents.
+Chronic depression includes periods of two or more years during which the respondent felt depressed or sad on most days, even if (s)he felt okay sometimes.
+Hispanics can be of any race.
 Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents).
-Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Very Low Income" includes households living with defined poverty status; "Low Income" includes households living with defined poverty status; "Low Income" includes households living with defined poverty status; "Low Income" includes households income includes households with incomes at 200% or more of the federal poverty level.
+Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size. "<200% Poverty" is defined as households earning up to twice the poverty threshold and includes those living with defined poverty status; ">200% Poverty" includes households with incomes at 200% or more of the federal poverty level.